 This is the first year in a long time that I don’t have a favorite film that I’m rooting for going into the Oscars.
 There were films that I enjoyed (THE IMITATION GAME) and that surprised me in a good way (AMERICAN SNIPER) but then there were the inevitable overrated entries that left me scratching my head (BOYHOOD) or loathing (BIRDMAN).
-For such a lackluster year, the Academy came up with some surprises (and not) in the Music categories, which, as usual, are the only categories I truly care about.
+For such a lackluster year, the 2014 Oscar nominations for Music yield some surprises (and not).

 Best Original Song

 - “Everything Is Awesome” from THE LEGO MOVIE, Music and Lyric by Shawn Patterson

 - “Glory” from SELMA, Music and Lyric by John Stephens and Lonnie Lynn

 - “Grateful” from BEYOND THE LIGHTS, Music and Lyric by Diane Warren

 - “I’m Not Gonna Miss You” from GLEN CAMPBELL…I’LL BE ME, Music and Lyric by Glen Campbell and Julian Raymond